Updated Mar 01, 2026

 Create a New App Project

 Start by logging in to Adalo and clicking "Create New App".
-When asked to pick an app type, go with "Mobile App" - this ensures your design works well on both mobile and web devices.
+When asked to pick an app type, go with "Mobile App"—this ensures your design works well on both mobile and web devices.

 To save time, use Adalo's Real Estate Agent App Template.
 This template includes essential screens like listings, login, and property upload, along with a pre-configured database for properties, tenants, and payments.
+Alternatively, try Magic Start—describe your property leasing app in plain language, and the AI generates a complete foundation including database structure, screens, and user flows automatically.

 Use AI to Build Your Database

 Adalo's AI can quickly create a database structure tailored to your app.
 The database relies on three main components: Collections (similar to spreadsheets that group related data), Properties (fields within each collection, like an address or rent amount), and Records (actual data entries).
+With paid plans offering no record limits, you can store as many properties, tenants, and transactions as your business requires without worrying about hitting caps.

 Every app includes a default Users Collection for handling signups and logins.
 For a property leasing app, you'll also need a Listings Collection.
 This collection might include fields like: